dcndn4/HW-6-SQL-Susp-Trns/README.md

 ### Part II - Visual Data Analysis of Fraudulent Transactions

-Regarding the transactions of customers with cardholder ids of 2 and 18, their
+Regarding the transactions of customers with cardholder ids of 2 and 18, their transaction activity over the months in question is plotted here:

 ![Cardholder 2 Transactions](Images/CH%202%20Trns.png)
 ![Cardholder 18 Transactions](Images/CH%2018%20Trns.png)

+To better contrast the two sets of activity, their plotted together in this diagram:

 ![Both Cardholders Compared](Images/Both%20CH.png)

+My conclusion from the data is that cardholder 2 seems to have only regular transactions, while the transaction record of cardholder 18 does show suspicious spikes.
+I would suggest that all apppropriate measures be taken by cardholder 18.

+Additional measures for fraud detection - including standard deviation analysis and quartile review - are being pursued for further investigations.
+Results will be provided as soon as possible.

 # Technical Notes